fullstack-development/web3-roadmap/blockchain/ethereum.md

 * What is a check, aka receipt?
 * What is explorer?
 How interact with smart-contract in explorer?
 * What is abi?
 Where you can find it?
+* Is it real to change contract code?